Bob Walker (photographer): Activism

 When a For Sale sign appeared on a property including his favorite landscape, Walker became an activist.
 After trying to get the attention of local officials, Walker took matters into his own hands.
 He began leading hikes into the area, presenting slide shows of the landscape, and having participants write postcards to government leaders asking for their support to protect these areas.
 He also took his photos and slides to the Park District headquarters, working to interest the staff in the area and creating alliances with local officials.
 He was later hired as photographer and staff for a variety of projects.
 Eventually, this area was preserved as the first addition to Morgan Territory Regional Preserve in more than a decade.

 Walker also became involved with such activist groups as Save Mount Diablo, Greenbelt Alliance, Preserve Area Ridgelands Committee (PARC), the East Bay Area Trails Council, the Save San Francisco Bay Association, and the Sierra Club.
 He helped lead dozens of activist campaigns and helped gain establishment of the San Francisco Bay Area Ridge Trail.

 Walker was a key activist in the creation of the Eastshore State Park, Pleasanton Ridge Regional Preserve, Round Valley Regional Preserve, and the connection of Morgan Territory Regional Preserve to Mt.
 Diablo State Park.
-He helped stop construction of proposed kandfills at C&H, Marsh Canyon, Garaventa and Round Valley.
+He helped stop construction of proposed landfills at C&H, Marsh Canyon, Garaventa and Round Valley.
 In addition, he opposed creation of the proposed Buckhorn Reservoir by damming a local creek.

 Walker worked to gain passage of the Regional Park District' $225 million open space funding Measure AA in November 1988.
 This enabled the Regional Park District to expand land holdings in the area from approximately 60,000 to 96,000 acre and 1,000 mile of trail in 2006.